felixongom/diteorm/README.md

 ##### select().

-This will select only the spacified fieldhe parameter is either string or arrays.
+This will select only the spacified feilds.
+The parameter is either string or arrays.

 ```php
 $users =  User::find()->select(['name', 'age'])->get();